Learn about automotive mailing lists

 - Street address, city, state, postal (ZIP) code including ZIP+4, formatted to comply with the USPS Coding Accuracy Support System (CASS™).
 CASS improves the accuracy of a mailing list by using software to match to 5-digit ZIP coding, ZIP + 4 delivery point (DP) coding, carrier route coding, DPV® or DSF2®, LACSLink®, SuiteLink®, eLOT® and RDI™

 - Delivery Point Validation (DPV)

-These fields or types of information should be available upon request and may be an additional charge.
-These additional fields are called “selects” and should be discussed with your mailing list vendor.
+These fields or types of information should be available upon request.
+Sometimes these fields have an additional charge.
+Mailing list providers call these additional fields “selects.”

 - Automotive do-it-yourself (DIY) activity